 - The frequency response tells you how much of the audible frequency range headsets can reproduce, but it also measures beyond the audible frequency range.
-Headsets that cover 20 Hz to 20 KHz cover the whole audible spectrum, but models that can extend beyond that range offer better imaging, better creating a sense of space in how different instruments are centered while also providing you with a stronger understanding of where sounds are coming from in game.
+Headsets that offer 20 Hz to 20 KHz cover the whole audible spectrum, but models that can extend beyond that range offer better imaging to create a greater sense of space in how different instruments are centered while also providing you with a stronger understanding of where sounds are coming from in-game.

-- When you’re in the middle of a frequent gaming session, do you usually hear the sound of voices or of gunfire?
-Lower frequencies are categorized as bass which then extend into mids and finally treble.
-Headsets that promise better treble will produce crisper human voices and sibilant noises with clarity, while those with sound quality that emphasizes bass will provide better drums, explosions, and gunfire.
+- When you’re in the middle of a gaming session, do you usually hear the sound of voices or gunfire?
+Lower frequencies are categorized as bass which then extends into mids and finally treble.
+Headsets that promise better treble will produce crisper human voices and sibilant noises with clarity, while those that emphasize bass will provide better drums, explosions, and gunfire.

 - The speakers built into a headset are known as the drivers.
 Bigger is better here, as larger drivers can do a better job of replicating sound.
 Most of the models on our list include either 40 mm or 50 mm drivers, and that’s pretty common.
 But the size of a driver won’t tell you everything about audio performance.
 It can be a great shorthand for measuring the general performance of a headset, but it doesn’t show you the whole picture.

-Headsets are still tangible things, and that means they’re prone to the inconveniences that always come with tangible things.
-You should definitely consider how much care went into the materials and general build quality before you settles on a specific model.
+Headsets are still tangible things, and that means they’re prone to the inconveniences that always come with such things.
+You should definitely consider how much care went into the materials and general build quality before you settle on a specific model.

-- A comfortable fit is going to be almost as important for sound quality, especially if you like to marathon game.
+- A comfortable fit is going to be almost as important for sound quality, especially if you tend to engage in marathon gaming sessions.
 Designing ear cups means finding a comfortable balance between creating a tight seal from outside noise and ensuring a comfortable fit when things get hot.
-Seek out higher build quality especially in terms of the padding and design of ear cushioning, and look for mesh materials that help disperse heat.
+Seek out higher build quality especially in terms of the padding and design of ear cushions, and look in particular for mesh materials that help disperse heat.

 - Weight should also be a consideration.
 Highly comfortable materials won’t mean all that much if you’re wearing three pounds of them on your head.
-A good build quality is going to be lightweight.
-We generally suggest models that weigh around a pound or less for gamers, but there are some models with great build quality who weigh nearly a pound and a half.
+Good build quality is almost always going to be lightweight.
+We generally suggest models that weigh around a pound or less, but there are some models with great build quality that weigh nearly a pound and a half.

 - Some headsets come with a variation of surround sound technology, but be wary of companies that promise a true surround sound experience, especially with cheap models.
-There’s little in the way of standards to decide who can and can’t use the surround sound designation, and a model that only promises stereo sound can sometimes perform a cheap model designated as having surround sound.
+There’s little in the way of standards to decide what can and can’t use the surround sound designation, and a model that only promises stereo sound can sometimes outperform a cheap model that claims to offer surround sound.